 For specific information pertaining to ADA accommodation please contact your campus Student Accessibility Services office or visit online at: www.tri-c.edu/student-accessibility-services/index.html.
 Blackboard accessibility information is available at: http://access.blackboard.com"

 |Metropolitan||(216) 987-5079||TDD (216) 987-4048*|

 How Do I Make My Online Content Accessible?

 There are numerous resources available at the College to assist faculty in the development and re-development of online courses and online course materials.

 Ally is a tool that integrates into Blackboard to provide insight into Tri-C's course content accessibility and drive further improvements at the institution.
 Ally automatically creates alternative formats of course files based on the original.
 No action is needed on your part.
 These formats are made available with the original file, so everything is in one convenient location.
 Ally also provides accessibility feedback for faculty on how to make content more accessible by coding content with color gauge indicators.
 Students will not see the indicators.
-At this time, faculty are not required to work on their course accessibility scores and course accessibility reports will not be viewed by anyone other than the instructor for the course.
-For more information visit Blackboard Ally help for Instructors.

 Closed captions are required for online and blended classes’ video content intended to be watched over multiple terms.
 Captions are not required if the video content will only be used for one term.
 It is the faculty’s responsibility to request the captions.
 Captions for videos stored on Tri-C's Mediasite server can be requested through your My Mediasite account.
 If you have a special request or other questions regarding closed captions for video, you can email OLAT at OLAT@tri-c.edu.